foss2serve/github-workflow-activity/tutorial2/workflow-guide.md

 # Guide: A Common Workflow to Contribute to HFOSS

-his and other materials are available here: https://github.com/StoneyJackson/git-ccscne-2016 .
+This and other materials are available here: https://github.com/StoneyJackson/git-ccscne-2016 .

 ## Copyright and Licensing